 ✔️ Live pop-up that reveals identity before you answer.

-Basic version free; premium plan starts near $2 monthly.
+Basic version is free; premium plan starts at around $2 monthly.

 Pros: